-CPU scheduling treats with the issues of deciding which of the processes in the ready queue needs to be allocated to the CPU.
+CPU scheduling deals with the issue of deciding which of the processes in the ready queue needs to be allocated to the CPU.
 There are several different CPU scheduling algorithms used nowadays within an operating system.
 In this tutorial, you will get to know about some of them.

 First-Come, First-Served Scheduling (FCFS) Algorithm

-By far the easiest and simplest CPU scheduling algorithm is the first-come, first served (FCFS) scheduling technique.
-With this method, the process which requests the CPU first, that process gets allocated to the CPU first.
+The easiest and simplest CPU scheduling algorithm is the first-come, first-served (FCFS) scheduling technique.
+With this method, the process that requests the CPU first gets allocated to the CPU first.
 The execution of the FCFS policy is easily managed with a FIFO queue.
 As a process enters the ready queue, its Process Control Block is linked with the tail of the queue.
 When the CPU gets free, it is assigned to the process at the head or start of the queue.

 Consider the following set of processes/jobs which arrive at time 0, with the length of the CPU burst that is given in milliseconds:

-When the processes arrive in the order - P1, P2, P3 and is served using FCFS method, you get the outcome as given in the below mentioned Gantt chart:
+When the processes arrive in the order - P1, P2, and P3 and are served using the FCFS method, you get the outcome as given in the below-mentioned Gantt chart:

 Shortest-Job-First Scheduling Technique

-A diverse approach to CPU scheduling is the technique of shortest-job-first (SJF) scheduling algorithm which links with each process the length of the process's next CPU burst.
-If the CPU is available, it is assigned to the process that has the minimum next CPU burst.
-If the subsequent CPU bursts of two processes become the same, then FCFS scheduling is used to break the tie.
+A diverse approach to CPU scheduling is the shortest-job-first (SJF) scheduling algorithm, which links the length of the process's next CPU burst with each process.
+The CPU is assigned to the process with the minimum next CPU burst if it is available.
+If the subsequent CPU bursts of two processes become identical, then FCFS scheduling breaks the tie.

 Priority Scheduling

-The SJF algorithm is a special example of the common priority scheduling technique.
-A priority is related and assigned with each process, and the CPU gets assigned to the process with the maximum priority.
-Equal priority processes get scheduled using FCFS method.
-An SJF algorithm is purely a priority algorithm wherein the priority (P) is the opposite of the (predicted) subsequent CPU burst.
-The better the CPU burst, the lower the priority is and vice versa.
+The SJF algorithm is a unique example of the common priority scheduling technique.
+A priority is related and assigned to each process, and the CPU gets assigned to the process with the maximum priority.
+Equal priority processes get scheduled using the FCFS method.
+An SJF algorithm is a priority algorithm wherein the priority (P) is the opposite of the (predicted) subsequent CPU burst.
+The better the CPU burst, the lower the priority is, and vice versa.

 Round-Robin Scheduling